Keeping the Ladbroke area special

 These houses are generally in a good shape, but most have suffered a number of more or less fortunate alterations.
 The changes made to Nos.
 9-13 odds in the early 1900s have their own interest and are well worth preserving.
 But we think it important that no more significant alterations be allowed to either the roofline or the sides of Nos.
 15-27, so that what is left of the symmetrical villa pairs is not further disguised.

 Front walls, railings and gates: Nos.
 1-7 odds have bottle balustrades mounted on low walls (apart from the fence along the side of the garden of No. 7); Nos.
-9-27 odds are characterised rather by railings on plinths or low walls, allowing a good view of greenery and architecture.
-These boundary treatments should be retained; solid walls (or opaque gates) would harm the character of this particularly interesting street.
+9-27 odds are characterised rather by railings on plinths or low stucco walls, allowing a good view of greenery and architecture.
+It is likely that these houses too originally had stucco bottle balustrades, but doung the perod of neglect in the first two-thirds of the 20th century the bottles crumbled away, leaving only the low wall and pillars supporting them.
+In recent times, railings have been added and this is now the predominant form for this block.
+It is now probably be best to retain this boundary treatments should be retained.
+In any case, solid walls (or opaque gates) would harm the character of this particularly interesting street.
 Ironwork should be painted black, for a unifying effect.
 The ironwork on the St John’s Gardens side of No. 27 is particularly worth preserving.

 Paint colour: the stucco on these houses is currently painted white.
 This uniformity enhances the elegance of the street and we hope that colours other than white or cream can continue to be avoided.